• 61 South Main Street Farmington, Utah 84025

 Stay close to all the action by booking your festival lodging in Davis.
 Choose from national hotel chains and boutique rooms for a perfect festival experience.

-2024 Spotlight Bird
+2026 Spotlight Bird

-Essay by Ella Sorensen
+Essay by Kevin Karlson

-Photos by Scott Baxter
+Photos by Kevin Karlson

 Festival Committee